- Explore Santiago and sample local wines in the nearby Casablanca Valley

 Day 4: Maipo Valley Full-Day Tour

-After reaching 3,000 meters above sea level (9,843 feet), you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
+After reaching 9,843 feet (3,000 m) above sea level, you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
 There will be ample time to marvel at this landscape and snap photos of the panoramic vistas.
 You'll also walk around the shore as your expert guide offers insight into the geology of the area as well as the history of the reservoir, a result of damming the Yeso River back in 1964.

-For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
-Afterward, you'll return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
+For lunch, sit near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
+Afterward, you'll return to San José de Maipo and stop at a local restaurant to try a traditional Chilean empanada.
 Finally, you'll transfer back to your hotel in Santiago.

-Day 5: Fly from Santiago to Calama - Transfer to San Pedro de Atacama & Stargazing Tour
+Day 5: Transfer to San Pedro de Atacama via Calama & Stargazing Tour

-This morning, transfer from your hotel to the airport for your flight to the city of Calama, located in the far north of the country.
-Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
-This is the embarkation point for all excursions and adventures into the Atacama Desert.
+This morning, transfer from your hotel to the airport for your flight to Calama, located in the far north of the country.
+Upon arrival, another driver will meet you for the 1.5-hour drive to the desert outpost of San Pedro de Atacama.
+This is the starting point for all excursions and adventures into the Atacama Desert.

 Day 6: Atacama Desert Tour: Lagoons & Salt Flats